South Forty-Foot Drain: Modern era

 Paraffin and oil engines gave way to electrically powered pumping stations in the 1950s, with the Board constructing six electric and one diesel pumping station to improve drainage to an extra 11000 acre of land.
 In 1960, the decision was taken to further improve drainage of an area of 70000 acre, as part of a £1.4 million scheme which included the addition of two extra pumps at the Black Sluice, replacement of existing pumps elsewhere, and the widening of 7 mi of the South Forty-Foot Drain from Donington Bridge to Rippingale Running Dyke.
 Jurisdiction for the Drain and the sluice passed to the Lincolnshire River Board at this time.
 The work, which began in 1962 and was completed in 1968, proved successful in preventing flooding during severe wet weather in the winter of 1968/9.
-With three 900 hp and two 925 hp diesel engines, the upgraded pumping station could pump 800 thousand gallons per minute (60 m3/s).
+With three 900 hp and two 925 hp diesel engines, the upgraded pumping station could pump 800,000 gallons per minute (60 m3/s).
 Responsibility for the drain and the sluice passed to the National Rivers Authority in 1990, and to the Environment Agency in 1995.

 Despite all the improvements, serious flooding occurred in 1999 when the bank of the drain was breached near Pinchbeck.
 Staff from the Environment Agency and the Black Sluice Internal Drainage Board successfully repaired the breach before properties were flooded, and a review of the flood defences was then carried out.
 The report recommended improvements to some of the banks, but funding for the work was not available, and so no work was done at the time.

 In 2013, the pumping station flooded as a result of a tidal surge.
 The three engines dating from 1946 were damaged by water ingress, and were decommissioned.
 The other two engines were at a higher level, and remained operational, but were by that time nearly 50 years old, and nearing the end of their operational life.
 Refurbishment of the pumping station was estimated to cost between £15 and £20 million, and so the effectiveness of the station was reviewed.
 The review showed that it had been used for less than 2 days of every 100 days since it was constructed in 1946, and that the station barely affected the number of properties that might be flooded.
 By using the adjacent gravity sluice and the lock to discharge water from the South Forty-Foot Drain, better control of water levels could be achieved, and this had been demonstrated during a period of heavy rainfall in spring 2018.
-Accordingly, the remaining two pumps were decommissioned in October 2018, and the Environment Agency are looking at what to do with the building.
+Accordingly, the remaining two pumps were decommissioned in October 2018, and the Environment Agency began looking at what to do with the building.